David, Panama

 When we asked people what advice they would give someone preparing to move to David, they said:

 "David is the second largest city in Panama and is known for its warm tropical climate.
 It is a bustling city with a mix of modern conveniences and traditional Panamanian culture.
 Before moving to David, expats should know that Spanish is the primary language spoken in Panama.
 While English is spoken in some areas, it would be beneficial to learn some basic Spanish phrases to help with day-to-day interactions.
 The cost of living in David is relatively low compared to many Western countries.
 However, it's important to note that imported goods can be more expensive due to import taxes.
 David has a tropical climate, with a wet and dry season.
 The wet season runs from May to November, and the dry season from December to April.
 It's important to be prepared for high temperatures and humidity.
 Healthcare in David is generally good, with several hospitals and clinics available.
 However, it's recommended to have comprehensive health insurance as medical costs can be high, especially for non-residents.
 Public transportation in David is readily available and affordable.
 Buses and taxis are the most common modes of transport.
 However, driving can be challenging due to heavy traffic and different driving habits.
 David has a variety of local and international cuisine.
 Traditional Panamanian food is a blend of Afro-Caribbean, Spanish, and Native American cooking and flavors.
 David is generally safe, but like any city, it has areas that are best avoided, especially at night.
 It's advisable to take standard precautions to protect yourself and your belongings.
 The city offers a variety of recreational activities, from exploring local markets and restaurants to outdoor activities such as hiking and bird watching.
 David is in a seismic zone, so earthquakes do occur.
 It's important to familiarize yourself with safety procedures in case of an earthquake.
 Finally, it's important to understand and respect the local customs and traditions.
-Panamanians are generally friendly and welcoming, but it's always appreciated when foreigners make an effort to adapt to the local culture," commented one expat who made the move to David.
+Panamanians are generally friendly and welcoming, but it's always appreciated when foreigners make an effort to adapt to the local culture," remarked one expat living in David, Panama.

 How do I find a place to live in David?